 Even now the 60s still represent, above all, an attitude to life!
 That decade was an era of change, of experiments and alternative ways of living even before the great upheavals of 1968.
 The political visions and social utopias, postcolonial thinking, sexual revolution, music and pop culture associated with recreational drugs provided unique and unprecedented fertile ground, particularly for art, design, fashion and architecture.
 The specific intensity and creativity of the 1960s still resonates today.
 In my field, the incomparable constructs of groups such as superstudio or Archigram firmly established themselves in the minds of every succeeding generation of creative thinkers.
 It is an incredibly inspiring legacy from which we all continue to draw today.

 When did you first encounter Detail?

-Where do you think architecture will be in 60 years’ time?
+Where do you see interior design and architecture in 60 years?

 I think that 60 years from now, algorithms will have taken over the lion’s share of the generic, automatable processes in both those areas.
 Interior design and architecture will be measured by the carbon footprint of the employed products and materials, the design as well as the necessary constructive operations.
 We will turn towards renewable raw materials and regenerable sources of energy in order to maintain the balance between a global population of 12 million and the earth’s resources.
 That will also mean that interior design and architecture will creatively build far more on the foundations of biology and science.